 So you’ve signed up for your first or four hundredth Pilates of Charleston class… We can’t wait to sweat it out with you and have you target muscle groups you didn’t even know you had.
-However, whether you are a first timer or a regular, there are some basic class do’s and don’ts that are not only applicable to our studio, but almost any studio nationwide.
-We’ve seen it all over the years from wardrobe malfunctions to never-ending phone calls.
-Get on your instructors good side by following our class etiquette guide below:
+However, let’s talk about some Pilates group reformer class etiquette!
+Whether you are a first timer or a regular, there are some basic class do’s and don’ts that are not only applicable to our studio, but almost any fitness studio nationwide.
+We’ve seen it all, from wardrobe malfunctions to never-ending phone calls.
+So, get on your Pilates instructor’s good side by following some simple group class etiquette skills.

 Show Up On Time!